 - Total calorie intake is a determining factor of weight loss.

 - It is possible to be mindful of intake without counting calories.

 The Atkins and Dukan diets are both high-fat, high-protein but low-carb.
-We digest both fats and proteins more slowly than carbs, which generally makes us feel fuller for longer.
+We digest fats and proteins more slowly than carbs, which generally makes us feel fuller for longer.

-However, the rationale of reducing your overall intake, while still feeling satisfied is a great example of how to approach a sustainable weight loss diet.
+However, the rationale of reducing your overall intake while still feeling satisfied is a great example of how to approach a sustainable weight loss diet.

 - Most weight loss diets aim in some way to reduce your energy intake.

 - Rigorous diets that eliminate food groups are not sustainable in the long term.

 Should I cut out carbs for weight loss?